arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-2.md

 {{< youtube U6PoUg7jXsA >}}

 For this month's challenge I've decided to test my abilities to acquire two skills that will test my memory and help me understand my limits and try pushing it further.
-Whether or not I'll be able to achieve my goals is uncertain, but I am certain, the miro journey towards achieving these micro goals will make me do some real memory weightlifting.
+Whether or not I'll be able to achieve my goals is uncertain, but I am certain, the my journey towards achieving these micro goals will make me do some real memory weightlifting.

 ## Skill 1 - Memorize a shuffled deck of cards